ShreyashMehta179/Internship/README.md

 Day-2
--Html files create with basics (using basics elemnts created the Portfolio website) -using all attributes created the table and list and etc -usemap function in the image
--Created the simple form
+-Html files create with basics (using basics elemnts created the Portfolio website) -using all attributes created the table and list and etc -usemap function in the image(Website for this used is:-image-map.net) -Created the simple form
 -changed the color of visited links,unvisited links,active links and the hover color.